vividos/UnderworldAdventures/uwadv/README.Developer.md

     make all

 to build all packaged files that are needed for distribution.
-For developing and debugging the raw files can be used.
+For developing and debugging, the raw files can also be used.

-Lua scripts can have the extension ".lua" or ".lob". ".lua" files contain scripts as text, i.e. not precompiled. ".lob" files are "lua object" files, that are lua files compiled with "luac".
+Lua scripts can have the extension `.lua` or `.lob`.
+The `.lua` files contain Lua scripts as text, i.e. not precompiled. `.lob` files are `lua object` files, Lua scripts that were compiled with the `luac` tool.

-Lua scripts are searched in the same way as other files, but first the ".lua" one is searched, then the ".lob".
-That allows for changes to ".lua" files while developing, but for releases the compiled ".lob" files inside "uadata??.zip" files are distributed only.
+Lua scripts are searched in the same way as other files, but first the file with the `.lua` file extension is searched, then the one with `.lob`.
+That allows for changes to `.lua` files while developing.
+For releases the compiled `.lob` files inside `uadata??.zip` files are distributed only.

 ## 4. Lua Scripting